 Security: Amgen takes reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.

-Enforcement: Amgen has established procedures for periodically verifying its compliance with the Principles, including annual self-assessments of its relevant privacy practices to confirm the accuracy of, and verify its adherence to, this Policy.
+Enforcement: Amgen has established procedures for periodically verifying its compliance with the Principles, including annual self-assessments of its relevant privacy practices to confirm the accuracy of, and verify its adherence to, this Policy Statement.

-Dispute Resolution: Any questions, concerns or complaints regarding this Policy should be directed to Amgen‘s Privacy Office at the address provided below.
-Amgen will investigate and attempt to resolve complaints and disputes regarding this Policy.
+Dispute Resolution: Any questions, concerns or complaints regarding this Policy Statement should be directed to Amgen‘s Privacy Office at the address provided below.
+Amgen will investigate and attempt to resolve complaints and disputes regarding this Policy Statement.
 However, for complaints or disputes that cannot be resolved, Amgen has agreed to participate in the following dispute resolution mechanisms:

 - For disputes involving employee personal information received by Amgen from Switzerland, Amgen has agreed to cooperate with the Swiss FDPIC; and